frippz/frippz.se/_posts/2019-09-05-tags-in-json-feed.md

 Some thoughtful content…
 ~~~

-Considering [my previous post about getting JSON Feed in Jekyll]({% post_url 2017-05-18-getting-json-feed-in-jekyll %}), here’s the additional Liquid we need to put these tags in.
+Considering [my previous post about getting JSON Feed in Jekyll]({% post_url 2017-05-18-getting-json-feed-in-jekyll %}), here’s the additional Liquid we need to get these tags in the JSON Feed code:

 ~~~liquid
 {% raw %}{% if post.tags %}